HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 About the Author

-Dr. Swet Chaudhari, MD is Double Board-Certified in plastic surgery and serves as Chief Medical Officer at Wellness Elite Fitness.
-Dr. Chaudhari designs and supervises all clinical protocols at WEF, including hyperbaric oxygen therapy, IV therapy, and cellular health optimization.
+Dr. Swet Chaudhari, MD is Double Board-Certified in plastic surgery and serves as Medical Director of Elite Aesthetic MD, the independent medical practice located inside the Wellness Elite Fitness building.
+IV therapy, physician consultations, and physician-supervised clinical services are provided through Elite Aesthetic MD (eliteaestheticmd.net) — scheduled and billed directly through that practice, separate from WEF membership.
 His approach integrates evidence-based medicine with longevity science to help members optimize recovery, performance, and healthspan.

 Start with a complimentary consult.